Skip to main content

 I wasn’t aware I needed to attest or I would be defaulted into the tobacco surcharge.
 What can I do to remove the surcharge?

 If you and all of your covered family members are non-tobacco users and you didn't change your Tobacco Surcharge Program (TSP) attestation during Open Enrollment, you can submit a change to your TSP attestation through myHR.
 This update will take effect on the first of the month following the date the change is submitted.
-Surcharges that have been applied to faculty and staff paychecks are non-refundable.
+Surcharges that have been applied to faculty and staff paychecks due to their failure to attest will not be refunded unless they participate in a tobacco cessation program or other acceptable alternative means of compliance.
+See the Is there any other way to avoid the tobacco surcharge?
+Q&A below for more details.

 Who is considered a tobacco user?